 \subsubsection{Dynamic SLAM}

-In this section, we have started with three algorithms: DynaSLAM \cite{dyna}, DynSLAM \cite{dyn} and DRE-SLAM \cite{dre}.
+In this section three algorithms have been considered: DynaSLAM \cite{dyna}, DynSLAM \cite{dyn} and DRE-SLAM \cite{dre}.
 All of them have theoretical potential and relatively popular implementations.
 DynaSLAM is a successor of ORB-SLAM2 with added front-end part that allows working in a dynamic environment.
 The solution consists of the segmentation of dynamic objects using CNN in monocular and stereo cases, and a combination of deep neural methods and multi-view geometry in the RGBD case.
 The important feature is that with DynaSLAM, it is possible to detect a priory dynamic objects, objects that may be static at the moment but the dynamic in essence.
 Pixel-wise semantic segmentation of potentially movable objects is possible with the help of Mask R-CNN.
 Then combining segmentation with multi-view geometry allows finding even static objects moved by dynamic ones (e.g. book in the hands of a person).
 After the deletion of dynamic objects, there are empty regions on images.
 To solve that, the authors use background inpainting by using information from previous views.

-DynSLAM is a more complex solution that solves even more tasks for large scale dynamic environments.
+DynSLAM is a more complex solution that solves even more tasks for large-scale dynamic environments.
 Taking stereo images as the input, they compute depth maps (using ELAS or DispNet) and sparse scene flow (libviso2).
 Multi-task Network Cascades allow finding dynamic objects.
-Using obtained information, they do 3D objects tracking and reconstruction.
+Using obtained information, they do 3D object tracking and reconstruction.
 The final result is a static map without dynamic objects with the help of InfiniTAM.
 The last one, DRE-SLAM, is a bit different from the previous ones.
-Apart from image data, it also uses two wheel encoders to handle the lack of features in dynamic scenes.
-It extracts ORB features from RGB-D images, uses YOLOv3 for dynamic object detection and then applies multiview constraint-based pixels culling.
-Loop closure detection implemented through a bag-of-words approach.
+Apart from image data, it also uses two-wheel encoders to handle the lack of features in dynamic scenes.
+It extracts ORB features from RGB-D images, uses YOLOv3 for dynamic object detection and then applies multiview constraint-based pixel culling.
+Loop closure detection is implemented through a bag-of-words approach.
 The final map is OctoMap which is constructed by fusing sub-OctoMaps.